gregstone/clovis_test/README.md

 The Clovis team wants to be able to quickly browse the projects of its customers thanks to a magnificent dashboard.
 Clovis backend developers have already created a REST API to retrieve project information.

+You can use what ever libs or tools you can, just do it !

 Here are the two routes of the API :

 #### GET - Projects list